top of page

 ARTICLE III- MEMBERSHIP DUES AND FISCAL YEAR

-The annual dues for members and associate members of the Association shall be ten (10) dollars per person.
+The annual dues for members and associate members of the Association shall be ten (10) dollars per person or household.
+Dues can be lowered by a vote of the Board of Directors at the start of the fiscal year, for that fiscal year.
 Dues shall be paid in September for the upcoming fiscal year.
 New members may join the Association throughout the fiscal year, provided they pay dues at the time they join.

 ARTICLE IV - VOTING